If there’s something we never tire of, it’s freshness.

 That aside, there’s little attempt to take us out of the zone here, founded in the belief that classic time-tested combinations are best, given added zest by local pristine-fresh flavours – pickled Queensland pawpaw for gut health, the punch of local finger-lime ‘caviar’, watermelon radish and citrus kale.
 (No, there’s nothing wrong with chicken karaage in a bowl except that then it’s not poke, is it!)
 Besides, fresh is best!

-With sauces made from scratch, using the best soy and sesame oil you can buy, (yuzu bottled fresh for extra zing), Japanese accompaniments (nori, shoyu, daikon, shiso, seaweed salad, pickled ginger, edamame, togarashi, tobiko caviar, shitake) take pride of place in each bowl, just as they do in Hawaii.
-There’s even Coconut Haupia pudding for dessert!
+With sauces made from scratch, using the best soy and sesame oil you can buy, (yuzu bottled fresh for extra zing), Japanese accompaniments (nori, shoyu, daikon, shiso, seaweed salad, pickled ginger, edamame, togarashi, tobiko caviar, shitake) they take pride of place in each bowl, just as they do in Hawaii.

-“We take from the ocean, so we need to give back,” says Jem, explaining the group’s focus on sustainability, the store’s use of recycled paper, wood and glass instead of single use plastics.
+“We take from the ocean, so we need to give back,” says Jem, explaining the group’s focus on sustainability, the store’s use of recycled paper, wood and glass instead of single use plastics, even down to non-plastic straws.

 Alongside their house special watermelon and basil agua fresca, there’s a range of sake on offer, as well as kombucha, Stone & Wood beer and nitro coffee.
 Aligning themselves with not-for-profit eco organisations, a proportion of the profit made from house drinks also goes to these foundations.